Suggester/Documentation/legal/privacy.md

-# Privacy and Security Information
+# Privacy Policy
 Suggester needs access to certain information in order to properly function and provide the services users expect.
 We have listed below all the information that we store alongside the reason we store it for.
-All data and bot services are protected by authentication, and access is limited to a small set of users (developers and Suggester Staff members).
+All data and bot services are protected by authentication, and access is limited to a small set of users (developers and "Suggester Staff" members).
 Additionally, we will never give out the information we store to unauthorized users.
-If you believe you have found a security issue in one of our systems, please **do not** post publicly.
-Contact us in our support server and we'll bring up the issue to the developers (Ben, aka `@index.ts` or Brightness, aka `@brightness`) with information so they can investigate.
+If you believe you have found a security issue in one of our systems, **DO NOT** post publicly.
+Contact us in our support server and we'll bring up the issue to the developers (Ben, aka `@index.ts` or Brightness, aka `@brightness`) with information so they can resolve the issue.

 ## What does Suggester store?
 - **User IDs:** We store these to link suggestions to their author, so the bot can show the user who submitted the suggestion.
 They are also used to maintain a list of blocked users both on